Agents / Standard term

 Validate the fields, confirm ambiguity, and require approval before sending invites.

 Common confusion: The model never executes code itself.
-It produces a structured request that says "I want to call this function with these arguments," and your application code is fully in control of whether and how to proceed.
+It produces a structured request that says "I want to call this function with these arguments," and your application code controls whether and how to proceed.